-Evaluation of new lease contracts and the process of implementing a compliant lease system solution continues.
+Evaluation of new lease contracts will continue through the fourth quarter.
 Management expects the new standard to impact financial position and, at this time, cannot estimate the impact.
-Management expects no impact to results of operations or cash flows.
+Management does not expect any impact to results of operations or cash flows.
+Management plans to adopt ASU 2016-02 and its related guidance effective January 1, 2019.